Lexus LFR: Everything We Know About The Lexus LFA Successor

 GT3 rules mean a road-going version of this car is pretty much a done deal, and there have been various hints that it’s coming, too.
 In 2022, Toyota filed patent drawings in Europe of the GR GT3 concept, shorn of its enormous rear wing but still wearing some very aggressive aero lower down.

 Earlier this year, it also trademarked the name 'GR GT', creating rumours that this might be the car's name, but Lexus LFR now seems the more likely candidate.
+Oh, and if you really want to believe the hype, a ‘GR GT3’ was one of the various models hinted at by Toyota’s in-house anime series.

-More recently, in summer 2024, a wingless version of the GR GT3 prototype was spotted running around Fuji Speedway, prompting suggestions that this was the road car.
+In summer 2024, a wingless version of the GR GT3 prototype was spotted running around Fuji Speedway, prompting suggestions that this was the road car.
 Some rumours suggest that the production version’s V8 will have some hybrid assistance.

 Then, in autumn 2024, another possible roadgoing prototype – this time sporting a wing – was seen by Carscoops at the Nürburgring.
 It apparently clocked the car moving off silently from standstill, adding further fuel to the rumours that the road car will be a hybrid.